beginner-corp/keystash/readme.md

 > Save secrets in AWS S3 with KMS envelope encryption

-- Encrypt/decrypt key/value pairs in an S3 Bucket with KMS envelope encryption
+- Save key/value pairs in an S3 Bucket with KMS envelope encryption
 - Additional serverside encryption with S3
 - Automatic S3 versioning for durability
 - Generate random key data
 - Use as a module
 - Bundles a simple CLI

 Perfect for: